Why Do I Still Get My Period On Birth Control? | Clear Facts Explained

 If you’re wondering “Why Do I Still Get My Period On Birth Control?” here are practical steps:

-- Check pill-taking habits: Are you missing doses?
+1. Check pill-taking habits: Are you missing doses or taking them at very different times?
 Set alarms if needed.

-- Avoid interacting medications: Inform providers about all supplements & meds you take.
+3. Avoid interacting medications: Inform providers about all supplements and medications you take.

-- Mild side effects patience: Give it at least three months before switching unless symptoms are severe.
+6. Mild side effects patience: Give it at least three months before switching unless symptoms are heavy, painful, or severe.

 These strategies help minimize unwanted periods while maximizing contraceptive effectiveness.